-- Use of the Internet as a family - Explore the wide range of available information on the Internet and explain what sites are appropriate or inappropriate - Provide guidelines for your child on the amount of time they spend online - Instruct your child to ALWAYS ask permission before using their full name, address, telephone number, or school name anywhere on the Internet - Instruct your child to NEVER give out personal information online - Instruct your child to NEVER arrange to meet any person they met while online, unless discussed with a parent or guardian.
-And never go without an adult - Teach your child to be a good online consumer.
-Consider the information source, date and accuracy of all print and online resources

-Public Accessibility Guidelines
+• Use of the Internet as a family

+• Explore the wide range of available information on the Internet, including social networking sites, and explain why sites are appropriate or inappropriate

+- Provide guidelines for your child on the amount of time they spend online - Instruct your child to ALWAYS ask permission before using their full name, address, telephone number, or school name anywhere on the Internet - Instruct your child to NEVER give out personal information online - Instruct your child to NEVER arrange to meet anyone they met while online, unless discussed with a parent or guardian and accompanied by a trusted adult. - Teach your child to be a good online consumer.
+Consider the information source, date and accuracy of all print and online resources Public Accessibility Guidelines - Any person, regardless of age or residency may have access to the Internet and digital resources available through Lied Scottsbluff Public Library.